 Subject specific encyclopedias and dictionaries contain more detailed articles specific to a certain discipline.
-A variery of subject specific encyclopedias and dictionaries are available through the Oxford Reference and Credo Reference.
+A variery of subject specific encyclopedias and dictionaries are available through the Credo Reference.

 The Library also subscribes to numerous print and electronic encyclopedias and dictionaries.
 To search for specialized, subject-specific encyclopedias and dictionaries, perform an Advanced Search in CityU LibraryFind.
 Search the word "encyclopedias" or "dictionaries" and input the keyword of your subject (e.g. "economics").

-With CityU LibraryFind, you can now find articles or reference entries across the e-dictionaries or e-encyclopedia subscribed by the Library:
+With CityU LibraryFind, you can now find articles or reference entries across the e-dictionaries or e-encyclopedias subscribed by the Library: